versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 <section markdown="1">

-A router holds a multiparty RTC (Real-Time Communication) conference by allowing injection, selection and forwarding of media streams.
+A router enables injection, selection and forwarding of media streams through [Transport](#Transport) instances created on it.

 <div markdown="1" class="note">
-Developers can think of a mediasoup router as if it were a "multi-party conference room", although mediasoup is much more low level than that and doesn't constrain itself to specific high level use cases (for instance, a "multi-party conference room" may take place within different mediasoup routers, even in different physicals hosts).
+Developers may think of a mediasoup router as if it were a "multi-party conference room", although mediasoup is much more low level than that and doesn't constrain itself to specific high level use cases (for instance, a "multi-party conference room" could involve various mediasoup routers, even in different physicals hosts).
 </div>

 </section>